M. Murphy: Career

 They develop these ideas in Sick Building Syndrome and the Problem of Uncertainty: Environmental Politics, Technoscience, and Women Workers (2006).
 They trace the history of sick building syndrome (SBS), a diagnosis applied to mass health complaints by office workers for which no cause can be identified.
-They closely examine the ways in which the identification of a new disease was affected by "a congeries of unlikely forces" including both scientific and social factors.
+They examine the ways in which the identification of a new disease was affected by "a congeries of unlikely forces" including both scientific and social factors.
 The identification and acceptance of SBS, an inherently uncertain diagnosis, involves gender, race, and power dynamics within "normal science."
-This raises the question "How do we come to presence the effects of capitalism in our lives, and how are those effects invisibilized?"
-They also look at the presentation of information in ways that drew on traditions from the labor and feminist movements.
-The framework they introduce can be used by anthropological researchers for complex biopolitical analysis.
-They received the Ludwik Fleck Prize (2008) from the Society for Social Studies of Science for this book.
+They also look at the presentation of information in ways that draw on traditions from the labour and feminist movements.
+They received the Ludwik Fleck Prize in 2008 from the Society for Social Studies of Science for this book.

 Murphy is also the author of Seizing the Means of Reproduction: Entanglements of Feminism, Health, and Technoscience (2012).
 Their starting point is the work of radical feminists in the United States in the 1970s and 1980s, who advocated for alternative health techniques and feminist clinics.
-They go on to place these developments in a broader framework, examining relationships between feminism, imperialism, capitalism, population control, and neoliberalism.
-It is applauded for identifying critical junctures that were previously overlooked, and for its elegant examination of how the "economy of reproduction" operates in both developed and developing worlds.
-Murphy has said:
+They place these developments in a broader framework, examining relationships between feminism, imperialism, capitalism, population control, and neoliberalism.
+It has been praised for identifying critical junctures that were previously overlooked, and for its examination of how the "economy of reproduction" operates in both developed and developing worlds.

-I've been really interested in reproductive justice as you might normally think of it in terms of questions of reproductive health, birth, family planning, and population control, but I've also been very interested in asking the question, "Why do we think we know what reproduction is?
-Why do we think we know where it begins and ends?"
-In fact there's a wonderful rich world of thinking about the relations of reproduction, in which the idea that reproduction happens in your body is actually quite new.
-The idea of reproduction as confined to the body dates to the 1980s.
-Before that reproduction was always something that happened in the aggregate or the relation.

-Murphy continues to work on "Distributed Reproduction," a theorization of reproduction that would extend beyond the individual.
+Murphy has written several times about "distributed reproduction", a theorization of reproduction that extends beyond the individual.

 Their book The Economization of Life (2017) explores the 20th century rise of techniques to value life based on economic and biopolitical concerns.
 Murphy examines the techniques and epistemologies that have been used to describe and connect ideas of populations and economics in the United States and Bangladesh.
 This book was awarded the Ludwik Fleck Prize, making Murphy the first person to receive the award multiple times.

-Murphy is also working on "Alterlife in the Ongoing Aftermaths of Industrial Chemicals," an examination of the transgenerational effects of environmental damage from industrial chemicals in the Great Lakes region.
+Murphy has also worked on the concept of "alterlife" in the ongoing aftermath of the effects of chemical industry damage especially in the Great Lakes region.